Employment law - Social welfare law

 • in Tier 4 in Employment

-• Law firm – France (Auvergne-Rhône-Alpes) : Excellent
+• Employment law – France (Auvergne-Rhône-Alpes) : Unbeatable

 • Collective bargaining & labour relations : Highly regarded